skip to content

 Undergraduates: Summer internships

 The department provides a number of eight-week summer projects in our research groups to help undergraduate students learn more about the research environment and decide if they want to pursue a postgraduate research degree.
-The students earn a living wage and accommodation is provided, which gives all students access to the scheme regardless of their financial ability.
+The students earn a living wage, which gives all students access to the scheme regardless of their financial ability.
 Each summer project costs about £7,000, and the Opportunity Fund provides a welcome source of additional funding to increase the number of summer projects available.

 James Hill